-WHEREAS, in accordance with all Federal, State and Local Law, the County of Nassau on behalf of the NASSAU COUNTY DEPARTMENT OF PUBLIC WORKS ["Department"] has received competitive bids for contract T62250-06M, NASSAU COUNTY TRAFFIC SIGNAL MAINTENANCE, ["Contract"], as more particularly described in the contract documents, a copy of which are on file with the Clerk of the Legislature; and
+WHEREAS, in accordance with all Federal, State and Local Law, the County of Nassau on behalf of the NASSAU COUNTY DEPARTMENT OF PUBLIC WORKS ["Department"] has received competitive bids for contract T62017-09E, for REQUIREMENTS CONTRACT - TRAFFIC SIGNAL CONSTRUCTION & MODIFICATION - VARIOUS LOCATIONS, NASSAU COUNTY ["Contract"], as more particularly described in the Contract documents, a copy of which are on file with the Clerk of the Legislature; and

-WHEREAS, the Department is representing to the Rules Committee that the term of this requirements contract is two (2) years, with the Department's option to extend the term of the Contract for an additional one (1) year period for a total Contract term of three (3) years.
+WHEREAS, the Department is representing to the Rules Committee that the term of this requirements Contract is two (2) years, with the Department's option to extend the term of the Contract for an additional 1- year period for a total Contract term of three (3) years;

-WHEREAS, the estimated expenditures under this Contract, including during the period of any extension options that may be exercised by the Department, is \$ 20,000,000.00.
+WHEREAS, the estimated expenditures under this Contract, including during the period of any extension options that may be exercised by the Department, is \$ 9,322,200.

 WHEREAS, the firm of WELSBACH ELECTRIC CORP.
-OF L.I.
+OF L.I.,

-["Vendor"] has submitted the lowest responsible bid for the work described in the contract in accordance with all Federal, State and Local Law as determined by the Department, and
+["Vendor"] has submitted the lowest responsible comparison bid for the work described in the Contract in accordance with all Federal, State and Local Law as determined by the Department, and